UK ETA: Do You Need a New Passport Photo? (2026 Guide)

 - The UK ETA selfie - live face capture in the app.
 Required for ETA.
 Not held to passport rules.

 - Visa application photo - if you actually need a UK visa (work, study, family), the standard UK Visas and Immigration photo rules apply (35x45 mm, white background).
+Use our UK visa photo tool for the consulate-compliant version.
 ETA holders do not need a visa photo because ETA is not a visa.

 Many travel agents and embassies still mention "passport photo" when they mean "UK ETA application" - this is loose language, not a real requirement.